ecmwf-projects/makaniino/ACKNOWLEDGEMENTS.rst

-NOAA
+NOAA's Global System Laboratory
 ----
-    Special thanks to NOAA which developed and kindly shared all the algorithms used in this software.
+    Special thanks to NOAA's Global System Laboratory which developed and kindly shared all the algorithms used in this software.

 IBTrACS
 -------